2. Current cultural affairs

 Poland

-Last update: December, 2020
+Last update: July, 2026

-During the public debate, some representatives of the cultural sector accused the Minister of Culture of the interference in the internal affairs of public institutions, such as recruitment decisions and programming (conflicts arose surrounding such institutions as the Museum of the Second World War in Gdansk or the Polish Film Institute).
+During the public debate, representatives of the cultural sector accused the Minister of Culture of the interference in the internal affairs of public institutions, such as recruitment decisions and programming (conflicts arose surrounding such institutions as the Museum of the Second World War in Gdansk or the Polish Film Institute).
 Another strong criticism concerned the politicisation of the news broadcasted by public television.

-Last update: December, 2020
+Last update: July, 2026

 The article 6 of the Polish Constitution imposes an obligation on the State to provide all Polish citizens with equal access to cultural goods, as well as to provide its citizens abroad with help to maintain their relations with national cultural heritage.
 Furthermore, the article 73 of the Constitution guarantees Polish citizens the right to freedom of artistic expression, to conduct scientific research and publish its results, freedom of education and freedom to use cultural goods.
 The Constitution also guarantees freedom of conscience and freedom of speech.